google-deepmind/mujoco/doc/modeling.rst

 memory than needed is just poor style.

 So how do we know how much memory to allocate? mjData has fields maxuse_stack, maxuse_con and maxuse_efc which keep track of the maximum memory utilization in each category since the last reset.
-The code sample `simulate.cc`_ shows this data as a fraction of the maximum allocation (in the info window in the lower-left corner).
+The code sample :ref:`simulate.cc <saSimulate>` shows this data as a fraction of the maximum allocation (in the info window in the lower-left corner).
 So one can start with the defaults, simulate for a while, and if the fractions are too small go back to the XML and set the allocation sizes explicitly.
 Keep in mind though that memory utilization can change dramatically in the course of the simulation, depending on how many constraints are active and also which constraint solver is used.